harshitha4061/CollegeMapTracker/README.md

 # College Map Tracker

 ## Project Description
 **College Map Tracker** is a real-time, web-based location tracking system designed for **CBIT College**.
-It allows users to navigate the campus using an interactive map, track their live location, and view others in real time.
+It allows users to navigate the campus using an interactive map and track their live location.
 This helps students and visitors avoid getting lost and identify nearby buildings quickly.

 ## Features